ltw-webdev-1/curriculum/cards.md

           **We need to put `text-align: center` on a parent element so that it affects all of its children.**
       - num: 9
-        text: "Because we set everything inside `.info-boxes` to be centred that would affect all the text too, but we only want to center the boxes not the text—so we have to reset the interior of the boxes to `text-align: left`"
+        text: "Because we set everything inside `.cards` to be centred that would affect all the text too, but we only want to center the boxes not the text—so we have to reset the interior of the boxes to `text-align: left`"
     after: |
       *This is what you should see in your browser when the window’s width is small:*